psapkale/next/routing-demo/README.md

 -  Folder name defines inside `[]` are treated as dynamic routes
 -  Every page in the app router receives route parameter as a props
+-  It is possible to create nested dynamic routes by having dynamic segments in the folder name